AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

    ![](assets/capture-screenshot.png)

-1. To help other learners comprehend and retain the presentation or static&nbsp; content better, add annotations to the content.&nbsp;&nbsp;
+1. To help other learners comprehend and retain the presentation or static  content better, add annotations to the content.
-1. To edit&nbsp; the screenshot, [click here](adobe-captivate-prime-app-for-desktop.md#Editing), and to publish a screenshot [click here](adobe-captivate-prime-app-for-desktop.md#Publishing).
+1. To edit  the screenshot, [click here](adobe-captivate-prime-app-for-desktop.md#Editing), and to publish a screenshot [click here](adobe-captivate-prime-app-for-desktop.md#Publishing).

 ## Editing a video, an audio, and screenshot {#editing}